Documentation-Pro/react-calendar.github.io/docs/index.md

     You can find a list of all of the available props [here](https://www.npmjs.com/package/react-calendar)

 ### Props

+Props are the arguements passed to a react component.
+Props determines the behavior of a component.

 * `value` : sets the selected date.
 * `onChange` : a function that is called when the date selection changes.